sanny1/Opticflow/readme.md

 This is not my work, I simply translated the code into Python.

-It takes two frames moments from each other.
+It takes two frame and calculates the velocity vector in x and y direction.

 Applies Gaussian derivative mask in x axis and y axis to the frame 1 and 2.
 This attains I<sub>x</sub> and I<sub>y</sub>.